-- The TQC will contact the complainant within 24 hours to discuss their concerns and find a resolution, the details of which will be recorded in the template below and then saved in OneNote.
+1) The TQC will contact the complainant via email within 48 hours to acknowledge the complaint or request for an appeal.
+Within 72 hours, the TQC will call the complainant to discuss their concerns and attempt to find a resolution, the details of which will be recorded in the “Office Use Only” section of the Complaint and Appeal Form.

-- Should a successful resolution not be reached, the TQC will bring the complaint/appeal to the attention of the Education Manager within 24 hours, using the information recorded on the template.
+2) Should a successful resolution not be reached, the TQC will bring the complaint/appeal to the attention of the Training Manager within 24 hours, using the information recorded in the Complaint and Appeal Form.

-- Within 48 hours of receiving the details from the TQC, the Education Manager will evaluate the nature of the complaint/appeal, the attempts taken to find a resolution and decide upon the most appropriate course of action in order to proceed toward a resolution.
+1) Within 48 hours of receiving the details from the TQC, the Training Manager will evaluate the nature of the complaint/appeal, the attempts taken to find a resolution and decide upon the most appropriate course of action in order to proceed toward a resolution.

-- The Education Manager will then contact the complainant to attempt to resolve the complaint/appeal and document the proposed solution and outcome in OneNote using the template.
+3) The Training Manager will then contact the complainant to attempt to resolve the complaint/appeal and document the proposed solution and outcome in the Complaints and Appeals Register.

-- If a successful resolution cannot be found by the Education Manager, the complaint/appeal will then be brought to the attention of the Managing Director within 48 hours.
+5) If a successful resolution cannot be found by the Training Manager, the complaint or appeal will then be brought to the attention of the Managing Director within 48 hours.

-- The Education Manager will advise the complainant within this time that their complaint/appeal will be raised with the Managing Director and if not satisfactorily answered, the complainant may request an Independent Adjudicator.
+6) The Training Manager will advise the complainant via email within this time that their complaint/appeal will be raised with the Managing Director and if not satisfactorily answered, the complainant may request an Independent Adjudicator.

 Step 3: Managing Director

-- If there has been involvement or the Managing Director is the subject of the complaint/appeal, the complaint/appeal shall immediately be forwarded by the Education Manager to an independent mediator.
+2) If there has been involvement or the Managing Director is the subject of the complaint/appeal, the complaint/appeal shall immediately be forwarded by the Training Manager to an independent mediator.

-- The course of action to be followed will be noted on the template and kept in OneNote.
+4) The course of action to be followed will be recorded in the Complaints and Appeals Register.

-- The Managing Director will contact the complainant to advise of the proposed solution within this time.
+5) The Managing Director will contact the complainant and all parties involved via email to advise of the proposed solution within this time.

-- The advice to the complainant will also include information about their right to appeal.
+6) The communication with the complainant will also include information about their right to appeal.

 Step 4: External Appeal

-- If you are still not satisfied with the outcome as advised by the Managing Director, you may wish to refer the matter to an independent mediator at your own expense.
+1) If the complainant is still not satisfied with the outcome as advised by the Managing Director, they can refer the matter to an independent mediator at their own expense.

-- You can contact the Dispute Settlement Centre of Victoria (DSCV) https://www.disputes.vic.gov.au/ to obtain advice/assistance with your matter or a different provider of dispute resolution services of your choice.
+2) ERA uses the Dispute Settlement Centre of Victoria (DSCV) https://www.disputes.vic.gov.au/ to obtain advice/assistance, the complainant may choose a different provider of dispute resolution services.

-- The Managing Director and Education Manager will discuss the outcome at the next scheduled ERA management meeting.
+4) The Managing Director and Training Manager will discuss the outcome at the next scheduled ERA management meeting.

-- If the complainant is still not satisfied with the outcome they may escalate their complaint/appeal to the Victorian Registration and Qualifications Authority (VRQA) https://www.vrqa.vic.gov.au/complaints/Pages/making-a-complaint.aspx
+5) If the complainant is still not satisfied with the outcome they may escalate their complaint/appeal to the Australian Skills Quality Authority (ASQA):